Tree-Level Color-Kinematics Duality from Pure Spinor Actions: General gauge--matter theories

 for all $s,u,v,w\in V$.

-The preceding constructions generalize to the differential graded setting by inserting appropriate sign factors and requiring the evident compatibility of the differential with the binary products.
-A theory with gauge structure governed by a 3-Lie algebra and cubic interaction vertices is then described by a dg-metric Lie module, which factors into a gauge metric Lie module and a dg-metric Com module.
-This generalizes color-stripping to color--flavor-stripping.
+The preceding constructions generalize to the differential graded setting by inserting appropriate sign factors and requiring the evident compatibility of the differential with the products.

+In the particular case of a theory with a 3-Lie algebra gauge structure and cubic interaction vertices, we find an underlying dg-metric Lie module that factors into a gauge metric Lie module and a dg-metric Com module, generalizing color-stripping to color--flavor-stripping.